Raj-shukla-05/AI-ML-Projects/README.md

 ---

-⭐️ Feel free to explore the folders and give feedback.
-📌 Fork the repo, clone it, or try the projects yourself!
+## ⭐️ Feedback Welcome
+Fork the repo, explore the folders, test the code — and feel free to share feedback or suggestions.

+Thanks for visiting! 🚀